vikascod/tomato-disease-detection/README.md

 The Tomato Disease Detector App will provide you with a JSON response containing the following information:

--  -`"prediction"`: This field indicates the predicted class, which can be one of the following:
+- `"prediction"`: This field indicates the predicted class, which can be one of the following:

   -`"Tomato_Bacterial_spot"`: Indicates the presence of Bacterial Spot disease.
   -`"Tomato_Early_blight"`: Indicates the presence of Early Blight disease.
   -`"Tomato_Late_blight"`: Indicates the presence of Late Blight disease.
   -`"Tomato_Leaf_Mold"`: Indicates the presence of Leaf Mold disease.
   -`"Tomato_Septoria_leaf_spot"`: Indicates the presence of Septoria Leaf Spot disease.
   -`"Tomato_Spider_mites_Two_spotted_spider_mite"`: Indicates the presence of Spider Mites disease.
   -`"Tomato__Target_Spot"`: Indicates the presence of Target Spot disease.
   -`"Tomato__Tomato_YellowLeaf__Curl_Virus"`: Indicates the presence of Yellow Leaf Curl Virus.
   -`"Tomato__Tomato_mosaic_virus"`: Indicates the presence of Mosaic Virus.
   -`"Tomato_healthy"`: Indicates that the tomato plant appears to be healthy.

 - `"confidence"`: This field provides a floating-point value representing the confidence level of the prediction.
 It indicates how certain the model is about its prediction, with higher values indicating greater confidence.